What is Address Sanitizer?

 c++filt to get readable function names.

+Since an issue with -O2/-Os and ASan has been resolved, the regular optimizations used by Firefox should work without any problems.
 The optimized build has only a barely noticable speed penalty and seems to be even faster than regular debug builds.

 Crashes on Ubuntu 11.10